olle/talk-query-response/README.md

 Let's rewind the scenario a bit.
 Let's say we've just published the Query, and no responses arrive at once.
 What should we do?

-This is not an open question, but a specific part of the Query/Response pattern.
+This is not a flaw in the design, but a specific part of the Query/Response pattern.
 It is always up to the _consumer of responses_ (the one that sent the Query to begin with), to decide how long it will continue to wait for, or read, responses.
 The protocol gives no guarantees at all.

 There may be responses.
-There might be none, one or a huge amount.
+There might be none, just a single one or a huge amount.
 This is by design, and it forces us to think about important questions, early in development.
-Fallback values, proper defaults, circuit-breakers and how to deal with a flood of responses.
+Fallback values, proper defaults, circuit- breakers and how to deal with a flood of responses.

-_The most commonly asked question from developers new to the Query/Response pattern is: "But what if there's no response, I have to return something to the user?"._
+_The most commonly asked question from developers new to the Query/Response pattern is: "But what if there's no response, I have to return something to the user?".
+Exactly, plan for that, this is something that should be considered early in design and development.
+There might very well be a Response, eventually, but how long is it then ok to have the user wait for a result?_

+#### Reprise, surprise

+Back to our original scenario.
+We've received both the top-3, as well as a collection of Asimov books.
+And we're still open for more responses to the published address.

+    response: library/books.sci-fi#42
+    body:
+      Neuromancer
+      Snow Crash
+      I, Robot

+Hey, what's this!
+We now receive the same response and body payload, as before.
+This is still not a problem, nor a failure in the protocol.
+It is not possible to deter multiple responses, even from the same Publisher, and we as a consumer must be ready to handle it.
+There is nothing wrong with this Response at all.

+_Now since we've seen duplicate entries in different Responses and complete duplication of full Responses, we can easily understand that a consumer implementation cannot just keep a list.
+It would suffice to use a set, and any duplicates will only be kept in one entry._